Internal Family Systems (IFS)

 All of your parts are welcome here.

-Internal Family Systems is a revolutionary framework for deeper inquiry into the parts of us that are present and want our attention.
-The premise of IFS is that we all have parts of us that we’ve created to protect us from the parts of us that are more vulnerable, have been exiled, hurt, abandoned, or wounded.
+Internal Family Systems is a revolutionary framework for deeper inquiry into the parts of us that are present and need our attention.
+The premise of IFS is that we all have parts of us that we’ve created to help us survive and to protect the parts of us that are more vulnerable, have been exiled, hurt, abandoned, or wounded.
+No parts are bad.
+They can be extreme in expression and uncomfortable.
+But once you’re able to be with these parts of you and ask them what they need, everything changes.
+You no longer wish parts of you would go away.
+Rather you learn to be with these parts and love them like you would respond to a child that feels alone or scared.

 What is Internal Family Systems?